LSEG-API-Samples/Article.EMACPPCmake/Readme.md

 aspects of how CMake builds the ESDK by using command line options (for further details on the use of options, refer to Section __CMake Build Configuration Options_ from the Elektron C/C++ Migration Guide).

-You can use the following sample command line to generate Visual Studio files for specific use cases.
+You can also use the following sample of command line to generate Visual Studio files for specific use cases.

 __Usecase 1__  Generate Visual Studio 2017 project files for building both ETA and EMA Examples and TestTools.
 The command line will skip the UnitTest and GoogleTest projects.
 It will generate the projects under folder __c:\dev\ESDK1.2\VisualStudio2017__.